Editors & Mentors

 Field Chief Editors

-Dr. Idan Segev joined the editorial board as the country coordinator for Israel, helping lead the launch of the journal into Hebrew and growing the community for Frontiers for Young Minds in Israel.
+Prof. Idan Segev joined the editorial board as the country coordinator for Israel.
+He led the launch of the Hebrew version of the journal and is now growing the community for Frontiers for Young Minds in Israel.